phonegap/phonegap-docs/docs/3-references/developer-app/1-install/1-ios.html.md

     url: references/developer-app/install/win
 ---

 1. The PhoneGap Developer App is not currently available in the iOS App Store.
 It is possible to install build and install it yourself.
-Details here: https://blog.phonegap.com/update-on-the-phonegap-developer-app-ios-99e07e3309dd
+[Details Here](https://blog.phonegap.com/update-on-the-phonegap-developer-app-ios-99e07e3309dd)

 1. Once installed, tap the PhoneGap Developer app icon from your home screen you will be presented with the following screen: